jhonesto/igpt/README.md

 ![figura 007](https://raw.githubusercontent.com/jhonesto/files/main/images/iGPT/gpt007.png)

+## Tip

+If you don't like the colors or want to try new colors, you can change the INPUT_COLOR, OUTPUT_COLOR, INFO_COLOR and ERROR_COLOR parameters according to the ASCII table.

 ## Limitations

 This script runs in a text completion mode from OpenAI's API, and I'm working on it to use other endpoints.